-On April 1, 2011, we entered into a \$2.725 billion credit agreement (the "2011 Credit Agreement") to partially fund the acquisition of Western Coal and to pay off all outstanding loans under the 2005 Credit Agreement.
-The 2011 Credit Agreement consists of (1) a \$950.0 million principal amortizing term loan A facility maturing in April 2016, at which time the remaining outstanding principal is due, (2) a \$1.4 billion principal amortizing term loan B facility maturing in April 2018, at which time the remaining outstanding principal is due and (3) a \$375.0 million multicurrency revolving credit facility ("Revolver") maturing in April 2016, at which time any remaining balance is due.
+On April 1, 2011, the Company entered into a \$2.725 billion credit agreement (the "2011 Credit Agreement") to partially fund the acquisition of Western Coal and to pay off all outstanding loans under the 2005 Credit Agreement.
+The 2011 Credit Agreement consisted of (1) a \$950.0 million principal amortizing term loan A facility maturing in April 2016, (2) a \$1.4 billion principal amortizing term loan B facility maturing in April 2018 and (3) a \$375.0 million multi-currency revolving credit facility maturing in April 2016.
 The Revolver provides for operational needs and letters of credit.
-Our obligations under the 2011 Credit Agreement are secured by our domestic and foreign real, personal and intellectual property.
-The 2011 Credit Agreement contains customary events of default and covenants, including among other things, covenants that do not prevent but restrict us and our subsidiaries' ability to incur certain additional indebtedness, create or permit liens on assets, pay dividends and repurchase stock, engage in mergers or acquisitions, and make investments and loans.
-The 2011 Credit Agreement also includes certain financial covenants that must be maintained.
-As of December 31, 2013, the Company is in compliance with all required covenants.
+The Company's obligations under the 2011 Credit Agreement are secured by the Company's domestic and foreign real, personal and intellectual property.